Ismail Hakkı Berkok

-Ismail Hakkı Berkok (1890 – 11 May 1954) was a Turkish general, publicist, historian and deputy of the Grand National Assembly of Turkey of Circassian origin.
+Ismail Hakkı Berkok (Жэрэщты Алий икъуэ Исмел; 1890 – 11 May 1954) was a Turkish general, publicist, historian and deputy of the Grand National Assembly of Turkey of Circassian origin.
 He wrote a detailed work about Circassian history and was a Circassian nationalist.

 Ancestry and early life

 Father of Ismail – Ali Berkok was a muhajir from the North Caucasus.
 He descended from an aristocratic family from Dzhereshti (Jereshty).
 Together with his brother Yusuf he moved to the Ottoman Empire after the Russo-Turkish War (1877–78) following the Russo-Circassian War.

 After the relocation, they settled in the Kayseri Province in the Pinarbashi district and called it Jereshty.
 Ismail Hakkı Berkok was born there.

 He lost his parents early, but in spite of all the difficulties Ismail Berkok yet graduated from high school and enrolled in the Ottoman Military College, which he graduated from in 1910.

 In the World War I and Turkish War of Independence

 World War Ismail Berkok met in Macedonia on the Balkan front.
 Then he participated in operations and hostilities in the Caucasus and the Middle East fronts, particularly in Iraq.

 After the February Revolution in the Russian Empire, in the North Caucasus and Transcaucasia intensified separatist forces to dream of a free and united Caucasus.
 In support of this statement the peoples of the Caucasus, after the signing of the 8 June 1918 friendship treaty between the Ottoman Empire and the Mountainous Republic of the Northern Caucasus, the Ottoman leadership was organized in May 1918 an expeditionary force numbering of 652 soldiers and officers, under the leadership of Ismail Berkok.
 This group was organized mainly of descendants of Muhajirs.
 The purpose of the order was the formation of the Islamic Army of the Caucasus mountaineers itself.
 Ismail Berkok stayed in the North Caucasus until 1920.

 In 1920 he returned from the North Caucasus, and takes an active part in the Turkish War of Independence under the leadership of Mustafa Kemal (Atatürk).